0x60df/loophole/README.md

 that is some key bindings, mode-line lighter, and variable-watcher which works only for speeding up internal process.
 Major part of Loophole works independently of `loophole-mode`.
-If you don't need these facilities, use `loophole-resume` instead of `loophole-mode` to activate temporary key bindings.
+If you don't need the auxiliary facilities, use `loophole-resume` instead of `loophole-mode` to activate temporary key bindings.

 #### State variable